orisi/oracle/README.md

-> work in progress, use Vagrant install for now

 # ZenOracles - Dockerized Orisi Oracles

 Orisi is a distributed system of anonymous oracle nodes which safely validates distributed contracts which use external state for their conditions.
 More here -> https://github.com/orisi/wiki/wiki/Orisi-White-Paper